-Slash Disposal

-- We can more easily require removal if we can measure products rather than sell lump sum - Utilization issues - Marketing of Delivered Product Sales! - Realistically Purchasers will eventually better know what they are buying - Imagine a world where utilization decisions are made at the mill by merchandizers...why not deliver tree length logs?
+- Slash Disposal - We can more easily require removal if we can measure products rather than sell lump sum - Utilization issues - Marketing of Delivered Product Sales! - Purchasers will eventually better know what they are buying - In the future utilization decisions will be made at the mill by merchandizers...we will deliver tree length logs, soon!